Mark Penn: Microtrends

+Rightward shift

-Penn has reportedly become disenchanted with the leftward shift in the Democratic Party.
+According to Politico, Penn has become disenchanted with the leftward shift in the Democratic Party.
 Philippe Reines suggested that Penn shouldered too much of the blame for Hillary Clinton's 2008 presidential defeat.
-Bill Clinton described Penn's recent 2018-19 commentary as "sour grapes", suggesting “[Penn] wasn’t invited back into the [2016] campaign.”
+Bill Clinton described Penn's recent 2018-19 commentary as "sour grapes", suggesting "[Penn] wasn’t invited back into the [2016] campaign."

-Advocacy against Trump impeachment

-Penn later became a defender of Donald Trump, opposing his impeachment, consulting on his presidential campaign, and alleging a "deep state" conspiracy.
+Defense of Donald Trump

-Throughout 2018 and 2019, Penn was vocal with his criticisms of Special Counsel Robert Mueller's probe into Russian interference in the 2016 election, regularly appearing on Fox News and contributing columns to The Hill in which he, in the words of Politico, "bashed" the probe and ensuing impeachment attempt.

-During this period, CNN and MSNBC declined to book Penn and his frequent appearances were criticized by some who said he was seeking revenge against Democrats for saddling him with Hillary Clinton's defeat in the 2008 U.S. presidential election.The Daily Beast wrote in 2018 that Penn "has emerged in the last year as one of the president’s most outspoken defenders."
+Throughout 2018 and 2019, Penn was vocal with his criticisms of Special Counsel Robert Mueller's probe into Russian interference in the 2016 election, regularly appearing on Fox News and contributing columns to The Hill in which he, in the words of Politico, "bashed" the probe and ensuing attempt to impeach then-President Donald Trump.
+During this period, CNN and MSNBC declined to book Penn and his frequent appearances on Fox were criticized by some interviewed by Politico who said he was seeking revenge against Democrats for saddling him with Hillary Clinton's defeat in the 2008 U.S. presidential election.

-In an Aug.
-4 2018 appearance on Fox News, Penn called Mueller's investigation into Russian collusion “a national waste of time".
-Penn published several columns which criticized Special Counsel Robert Mueller and political and legal adversaries of Trump.
+In an August 4, 2018, appearance on Fox News, Penn called Mueller's investigation into Russian collusion “a national waste of time".
+Penn published several columns which criticized Mueller and political and legal adversaries of Trump.
 In online opinion columns, he alleged that Mueller and "Democratic-leaning lawyers" were acting improperly in trying to prepare a charge of obstruction of justice against Trump.
-In these articles, Penn did not disclose that his firm had previously done work for Trump in the 1980s.

-Allegations of "deep state" conspiracy
+The Daily Beast wrote that Penn had become one of Trump's biggest defenders in 2018.

-Penn has used the term "deep state" to refer to what he characterizes as Democratic operatives within the government who seek to undermine and sabotage Trump's presidency.
-“I’ve seen in 1998, I spent a year fighting this thing with Ken Starr and I think this thing is just plain wrong and it has got to be ended and stopped,” he told Fox News in May 2018.
-He has alleged that Rod Rosenstein had conflicts of interest that should have precluded his involvement in investigations into Trump.
+Penn has used the term "deep state" to refer to what he characterizes as Democratic operatives within the government who seek to undermine and sabotage Trump's first presidency.
+He has alleged that Rod Rosenstein, who served as deputy attorney general in the Trump administration from 2017 to 2019, had conflicts of interest that should have precluded his involvement in investigations into Trump.

 Trump 2020 presidential campaign

-Penn met with Trump in February and November 2019 to give him advice on his 2020 re-election strategy and his response to the impeachment proceedings, respectively.
+Penn met with Trump in February and November 2019 to discuss Trump's re-election campaign.
+After the latter meeting, Penn told The Washington Post, "It's the second time I have ever met with the President.
+I'm not counseling him.
+I'm not advising him."
+Penn also told the Post that his discussions with Trump concerned only data that was already publicly available.

+2024 election commentary

+In an April 2023 op-ed, Penn outlined a path to victory for a presidential candidate to win through appeals to an educated, suburban base and expressed hope for Governor of Florida Ron DeSantis, citing, among other things, a motivation to prevent Trump from becoming president again.

+Praise for X

+In 2025, Penn praised Twitter (officially known as X) as a "a revived and increasingly vibrant platform".